-• ALWAYS visually check that the dozer is in front of the driver's seat before operating.
-If the dozer is at the rear of the driver's seat, the controls for turning and traveling will operate in reverse, contrary to the intended direction for the excavator's movement.
+ALWAYS visually check that the bucket is in front of the driver's seat before operating.
+If the blade is at the rear of the driver's seat, the controls for turning and traveling will operate in reverse, contrary to the intended direction for the excavator's movement.

-• DO NOT operate on soft or damp soil ground, on which this excavator may tilt or fall over.
+DO NOT operate on soft or damp soil ground, on which this excavator may tilt or fall over.
 DO NOT operate on unstable ground.
-If the ground vibrates or shakes as your drive over, cease driving and exit the excavator IMMEDIATELY.
+If must, it's recommended to seek professional guidance or assistance beforehand.
+If the ground vibrates or shakes as you drive over, cease driving and exit the excavator IMMEDIATELY.

 • This excavator is designed for digging, bulldozing, and ditching.
 It has no compatible apparatus for hoisting.
-Consult professional advices before operating this excavator for that purpose.
+Consult professional advice before operating this excavator for that purpose.

-• ALWAYS know the locations of obstacles such as ditches, utility lines such as gas, power, and water lines, and things that might fall such as trees, overhead wires or stones on a cliff.
+• ALWAYS know the locations of obstacles such as ditches, utility lines such as gas, power, and water lines, and things that might fall such as trees, overhead wires, or stones on a cliff.